One of the most common things I hear from founders is:

 I first learned about this from Teresa Torres, a product discovery coach and author of Continuous Discovery Habits.
 Last year, I took her Hypothesis Testing course and loved it (highly recommend her books and courses).

 I learned that a one-question survey is used to test assumptions.
-The benefit is that they are simple and used in the user experience.
-These two things lead to a higher response rate than email surveys (like this).
+The benefit is that they are simple and used in user experience.
+These two things lead to a higher response rate than email surveys (this way).

 They also launch quickly and gather data fast (if placed in the right spot).
 With these higher response rates, you can get a lot of replies in a short time.